 - While the tofu is pressing, char the poblano pepper.
 On a gas stove or grill, turn the heat to high.
 Place the poblano pepper directly over the flame.
 Allow the skin to blacken and bubble up, flipping to char each side.
 Alternatively, you can char the pepper under your oven broiler, turning every few minutes.
 Place the charred pepper in a plastic bag and seal.
 In about 5-10 minutes, take the pepper out the bag and the skin will peel right off.
 Discard the skin and roughly chop the pepper.

-- Place the pepper, salsa, chipotle peppers, adobo sauce, cumin, salt, paprika, garlic, honey, and ¼ cup of water into a food processor or blender.
+- Place the pepper, salsa, chipotle peppers, adobo sauce, cumin, salt, paprika, garlic, honey, and ¼ cup of water into a food processor or blender and blend until smooth.

 - Finish with the juice of the lime and taste to adjust seasonings as needed.